gbroxey/blog/wip5.md

 Let's apply the function we made to the problem of counting all the lattice points inside a circle.
 This is the sum $R(n) = \sum_{0 \leq k \leq n} r_2(k)$, if you forgot.

 We need to give ``chull`` a decreasing function whose derivative is also decreasing, so it is most natural to operate on the non-negative quarter circle.
-Even better, there is a way to decompose the lattice point count:
+There is a way to decompose the lattice point count:

 <center><img src="/blog/docs/assets/images/wip/circ_quadrants.png"></center>
 <br>